Watch Thomas Fire flames continue to rage behind Montecito home

-- The Creek Fire (Los Angeles County) had burned 15,619 acres and was 90 percent contained Sunday morning.
+- The Creek Fire (Los Angeles County) had burned 15,619 acres and was 98 percent contained as of Sunday morning, with no new updates Monday.
+Authorities estimate the fire will be contained by Dec.
+23.

 How to stay up to date on the latest fire information: